microsoft/go-crypto-openssl/README.md

 The `openssl` package is designed to be used as a drop-in replacement for the [boring](https://pkg.go.dev/crypto/internal/boring) package in order to facilitate integrating `openssl` inside a forked Go toolchain.

 > [!IMPORTANT]
-> Starting with Go 1.21, the [Microsoft Go](https://github.com/microsoft/go) toolchain uses [golang-fips/openssl](https://github.com/golang-fips/openssl) instead of this module.
+> Starting with Go 1.21, the [Microsoft build of Go](https://github.com/microsoft/go) uses [golang-fips/openssl](https://github.com/golang-fips/openssl) instead of this module.
 >
-> This module was used by Microsoft Go 1.20 and earlier.
+> This module was used by the Microsoft build of Go in 1.20 and earlier.
 > These versions are all unsupported as of 2024-02-06.

 ## Disclaimer